Neurosurgery: Organised neurosurgery

-The World Federation of Neurosurgical Societies (WFNS), founded in 1955 in Switzerland, as a professional, scientific, non governmental organization, is composed of 130 member societies: consisting of 5 Continental Associations (AANS, AASNS, CAANS, EANS and FLANC), 6 Affiliate Societies, and 119 National Neurosurgical Societies, representing some 50,000 neurosurgeons worldwide.
+The World Federation of Neurosurgical Societies (WFNS) was founded in 1955 in Switzerland as a professional, scientific, non-governmental organization.
+It is composed of 130 member societies: consisting of 5 Continental Associations (AANS, AASNS, CAANS, EANS, and FLANC), six affiliate societies, and 119 national neurosurgical societies, representing some 50,000 neurosurgeons worldwide.
 It has a consultative status in the United Nations.
-The official Journal of the Organization is World Neurosurgery.
-The other global organisations being the World Academy of Neurological Surgery (WANS) and the World Federation of Skull Base Societies (WFSBS).
+The official journal of the Organization is World Neurosurgery.
+The other global organisations are the World Academy of Neurological Surgery (WANS) and the World Federation of Skull Base Societies (WFSBS).

 Main divisions

-General neurosurgery involves most neurosurgical conditions including neuro-trauma and other neuro-emergencies such as intracranial hemorrhage.
+General neurosurgery involves most neurosurgical conditions, including neurotrauma and other neuro-emergencies such as intracranial hemorrhage.
 Most level 1 hospitals have this kind of practice.

 Specialized branches have developed to cater to special and difficult conditions.
 These specialized branches co-exist with general neurosurgery in more sophisticated hospitals.
 To practice advanced specialization within neurosurgery, additional higher fellowship training of one to two years is expected from the neurosurgeon.

 Some of these divisions of neurosurgery are: